 If you have diabetes, it’s important to get regular checkups.
 Just as you monitor your blood glucose levels, you should also keep track of your blood pressure.

 Since high blood pressure doesn’t generally cause symptoms, be sure to have your blood pressure checked often.
 Ask your doctor about using a home blood pressure monitor.

 If your blood pressure is elevated, catching it early may help you delay or avoid the need for medications to control it.

 Limit your alcohol consumption.
-If you smoke, it’s time to quit.
+If you smoke, consider quitting.
 Work with your doctor and dietitian to maintain a healthy diet and exercise program.